1 What is a personal budget?

 - residential or nursing home respite (short-term) care

-- outreach support, for example, practical support in your home or local community.
+- outreach support, such as practical support in your home or local community.